Voter Model stability with respect to conservative noises: Introduction

 \end{definition}

-\begin{remark} \normalfont It is worth noting that the perturbation considered above acts on the dynamics of the evolution, hence the name, and is not an exclusion process per se, but rather an interchange process.
-Boolean functions with generalized domains were previously considered in many different contexts; see Chapter 8 in \cite{odonnell_2014} for a thorough presentation on the topic. \end{remark}
+\begin{remark} \normalfont It is worth noting that the perturbation considered above acts on the voter model dynamics, hence the name, and is not an exclusion process per se, but rather an interchange process.
+We also remark that $f_{n}(\eta_{0},\omega)$ is a Boolean function on a generalized domain.
+Similar objects were previously considered in many different contexts, for instance, functions on finite Abelian groups; see Chapter 8 in \cite{odonnell_2014} for a thorough presentation on the topic. \end{remark}

-As an immediate corollary of Theorem \ref{stabtheorem}, we get the following result: \begin{corollary} The consensus opinion of the voter model is exclusion stable for any sequence of connected graphs $(G_{n})_{n \in \N}$ such that $\sup \big( n \Delta_{n}/|E_{n}| \big) < \infty$.
+As an immediate corollary of Theorem \ref{stabtheorem}, we get the following result: \begin{corollary} The consensus opinion of the voter model is dynamically exclusion stable for any sequence of connected graphs $(G_{n})_{n \in \N}$ such that $\sup \big( n \Delta_{n}/|E_{n}| \big) < \infty$.
 Furthermore, for any growing sequence of connected graphs and any sequence $t_n$,

 \end{corollary}